Kanazawa Castle: History

 Maeda Toshiie made Kanazawa the base of his holdings, which expanded to cover all of Kaga Province, Noto Province and Etchū Province as Kaga Domain under the Tokugawa shogunate.
 He ordered the castle completely reconstructed in 1592 after lessons learned during Japanese invasions of Korea, and invited Takayama Ukon, the Kirishitan daimyō known for his expertise in castle design to assist with the construction.

 The new castle originally had a six-story tenshu, which burned down in 1602 and was never rebuilt.
 Instead, the Inner bailey was used for the Hon-maru palace, or residence of the Maeda clan, with a three-story yagura turret.

 The castle burned down in 1631, and was modified extensively at that time.
 The Ni-no-maru Second Bailey was expanded, the Tatsumi Canal was built through the castle grounds, and the residences of various senior retainers were removed to outside the castle moats.
 The castle burned down again in the Great Kanazawa Fire 1759.

-Following the Meiji restoration, the castle site was turned over to the Imperial Japanese Army in 1871 and served as headquarters of the 9th Division of the Imperial Japanese Army..
-Most of the surviving structures in the Ni-no-maru enclosure were destroyed in a fire of 1881.
+Following the Meiji restoration, the castle site was turned over to the Imperial Japanese Army in 1871 and served as headquarters of its 9th Division.
+Most of the surviving structures in the Ni-no-maru enclosure were destroyed in a fire in 1881.

 From 1949 to 1989, a portion of the castle site was turned over to Kanazawa University.

 The castle was designated a National Historic Site in 2008.

 Most of the current buildings are reconstructions based how the castle looked in the 1850s.
 Surviving structures include the Ishikawa Gate (built in 1788), the Sanjukken Nagaya and the Tsurumaru Storehouse all of which are designed Important Cultural Properties.
 The Hishi Yagura turret, Gojikken Nagaya warehouse, and Hashizume-mon Tsuzuki Yagura turret were restored in 2001 using traditional construction methods.
 Several gates of the castle have also been reconstructed, the main entrance to the castle Kahoku-mon Gate in 2010, the Hashizume-mon Gate in 2015, and the Nezumitamon Gate and Nezumitamon Bridge in 2020.

+The groundbreaking ceremony for Ninomaru Palace, the final stage of the restoration of Kanazawa Castle, known as the "Heisei Castle Construction," took place on March 9, 2025.
+According to the Hokuriku Shimbun, Ninomaru Palace was the largest building in the castle and served as the administrative center of the Kaga Domain.
+Ishikawa Prefecture plans to gradually restore the "Omote-muki" (reception hall) where the domain lord conducted government affairs over several years.